 What is a Notary Public in Singapore?

 A Notary Public is a person appointed to notarise documents, usually by witnessing, authenticating and certifying the execution of the documents to be used in foreign countries.
-Notarising is often required when foreigners, overseas businesses or entities request documents issued in Singapore.
+Notarising, or notarisation, is often required when foreigners, overseas businesses or entities request documents issued in Singapore.
 A foreign employer or educational institution may, for example, request birth or marriage certificates, deeds or contracts, that are used or executed in Singapore.
 Sometimes these entities are not familiar with the form of such documents used in Singapore, or they have no way of verifying that the documents were properly executed.

 In simple terms, a Notary Public is regarded as a credible witness that a document was attested correctly, or that it is a true copy of the original.
 Notarising a document is similar to swearing under oath in a court of law.
 By signing a declaration before a Notary Public, the person confirms that the facts in the document are true and correct.